daveg1/enterprise-web-coursework/README.md

 The frontend is built using [Angular v15](https://angular.io/).
 Components are styled using [Tailwind CSS](https://tailwindcss.com/).
 Pages include:

 - /
+- /calculator
+- /quote
 - /login
 - /signup
 - /account
+- /admin

 ### Backend

 The API is a Node app running an [Express](https://expressjs.com/) server.
 [TypeScript](https://www.typescriptlang.org/) is used to enforce strict typing.
 [Zod](https://zod.dev/) is used to validate API requests.
-[Mongoose](https://mongoosejs.com/docs/) is used to validate requests to MongoDB.
+[Mongoose](https://mongoosejs.com/docs/) is used to enforce schemas for MongoDB.
 Routes include:

+- /auth/signup
+- /auth/login
+- /auth/delete
+- /quote/calculate
-- /account
+- /quote/save
-  - /new
+- /quote/delete
-- /budget
+- /quote/user

 ### Database